microbus-io/fabric/docs/blocks/layers.md

 [Load balancing](../blocks/lb.md) is handled transparently by the messaging bus.
 Multiple microservices that subscribe to the same queue are delivered messages randomly.
 An external load balancer is not required.

-With __locality-aware routing__ unicast requests are routed to the replica of the destination whose locality is nearest to the caller's locality.
-Locality is typically configured by means of an [environment variable](../tech/envars.md).
+With [locality-aware routing](../blocks/locality-aware-routing.md) unicast requests are routed to the replica of the downstream microservice whose locality is nearest to the upstream's locality.

 A microservice is __alive__ when it is connected to the messaging bus and can send and receive messages.
 The bus validates the connection using regular pings.
 Explicit liveness checks are unnecessary.